Student Travel Support

 Requests will be considered on a case-by-case basis after careful evaluation of the factors listed above on a first-come, first-served basis until the funds are exhausted for that academic year.
 Travelers are accountable for spending University monies, which requires that the traveler demonstrate integrity and expect all travel expenses to be scrutinized.
 The personal safety of the traveler, the wise use of traveler's time and the practical aspects of the itinerary are to be considered in determining travel plans.
 It is the traveler's responsibility to (1) Clearly state business purpose of trip; (2) Avoid impropriety or extravagance; (3) Understand and comply with University policies; (4) Assure that clearly documented, accurate and reasonable expenses are submitted within 60 days of trip completion, including the Travel Support Form available online; and (5) Certify that the traveler will not receive duplicate reimbursements for same travel expense (no double-dipping).

-All student travelers must submit a completed “Emergency Contact Form” available online prior to departure.
+All student travelers must submit a completed “Emergency Contact & Health Form” available online prior to departure.